DanMixerBR/CopynDown/README.md

 Discover the best script to download videos from YouTube and Instagram, developed in 2023 by **DanMixerBR**.
 The scripts use the latest version of **yt-dlp** and **ffmpeg**.

+**Credits:**

+@DanMixerBR, for creating the BAT scripts with custom commands and a simple interface for downloading videos!
+@bashonly, for helping with questions about yt-dlp!
+@pukkandan and all the members of the official project!

+**Important notes: **

+- For subtitles to be recognized by televisions and other devices, the subtitle file must have the same name as the video and be saved in the same folder.

 **INSTRUCTIONS:**

 1. Download the latest version here on GitHub;